With the growing use of mobile devices in healthcare, clinics need fast wireless internet. But is your medical office Wi-Fi fast enough?

 Understanding internet speed

 An internet speed rating like 10 Mbps is more accurately called your “allocated bandwidth.”
 Bandwidth is the amount of data you can send or receive in a given time.
 For example, a 10 Mbps download speed means you can receive up to 10 megabits of data per second.
-In 2018 the average internet speed for US users is 26 Mbps.

-You can think of internet bandwidth like the size of a hose – the larger it is, the more water (data) you can transfer in a given time.
+You can think of internet bandwidth as the size of a hose – the larger it is, the more water (data) you can transfer in a given time.
 It’s also important to remember that your allowed bandwidth is shared between all devices on your network.